 It’s crucial to note that while asbestos had many applications due to its beneficial properties, its severe health risks led many countries to limit or ban its use, especially from the late 20th century onwards.
 Today, many asbestos-containing materials remain in buildings, ships, and other structures and products, posing potential hazards when disturbed.

-Asbestos stands as a testament to the intricacies of progress, illustrating how a material so lauded for its benefits can also harbor grave dangers.
+Asbestos stands as a testament to the intricacies of progress, illustrating how a material so lauded for its benefits can also harbour grave dangers.
 While its myriad uses across industries once heralded a new era of innovation and safety, the serious health implications of its exposure remind us of the need for vigilance and thorough research before widespread adoption of any material.

 As we look back at the legacy of asbestos, it serves as a poignant lesson in the balance between harnessing nature’s gifts and ensuring the safety of humanity.
 As consumers, professionals, and global citizens, it’s imperative that we continually seek knowledge, prioritize health, and champion responsible innovation in all spheres of life.